-- excellent the application addresses all relevant aspects of the criterion in question convincingly and successfully.
-The answer provides all the information and evidence needed.
-There are no concerns or areas of weakness - good the application addresses the criterion well.
-The answer gives clear information on nearly all of the evidence needed - acceptable the application broadly addresses the criterion, but there are some areas weaknesses.
+- good the application addresses the criterion well.
+The answer gives clear information on nearly all of the evidence needed - acceptable the application broadly addresses the criterion, but there are some areas of weakness.
 The answers give enough relevant information, but there are areas where detail is lacking, or the information is unclear - weak the application fails to address the criterion or cannot be judged due to missing or incomplete information.
 The answer does not address the question asked or provides limited information.